top of page

 • 1770 : July 6th : Chatterton, sells his copyright of The Revenge, A Burletta to Mr Luffman Atterbury for £5 5s.

-• 1794 : According to John Haslewood, a man known as 'honest Tom King' bought the MS from Luffman Atterbury for £5 5.
+• 1794 : John Haslewood states that a man known as 'Honest Tom King' bought the MS from Luffman Atterbury for £5 5.

 • 1794 : Tom King handed the manuscript to John Eggerton to oversee publication.

-• 1795 : According to Tom King, the manuscript goes missing or is lost at the Printing House.
+• 1795 : According to Tom King, the manuscript is now missing or is lost at the Printing House.

-• 1795 : The printed copies, due to the death of Egerton, were not published - this accounts for their rarity.
+• 1795 : The few printed copies (actual numbers unknown), due to the death of Egerton, were not published widely - this, along with doubts about authenticity, accounts for their rarity.

 • 1837 : John Dix's Life of Chatterton is published, raising the interest in Chatterton.
 Here's another assumption: Rev Samuel Butler, the then owner of the manuscript, gives a few pages of the manuscript to friends - a strange thing for a collector to do.